denissonjc/crud/README.md

 # crud
- Projeto usando OO, MVC e DAO
+An application that I made thinking about learning using the concepts of Object Orientation (OO), MVC and DAO